team-four-ics414/team-four-ics414.github.io/index.md

 <div style="background-color:#F4F7F9; border-left: 2px solid cornflowerblue; padding: 1px 10px;">

-<p>Joel is a senior Computer Science student with a concentration in Security Science and expecting to graduate in Spring 2024.</p>
+<p>Joel is a senior Computer Science with a concentration in Security Science student at the University of Hawaii at Manoa and expecting to graduate in Spring 2024.</p>

-<p>Interests: Software Engineering, Cybersecurity, Web Development</p>
+<p>Interests: Cybersecurity, Artificial Intelligence, Machine Learning</p>

 </div>